Magazine Cover, for TIME: MAID-Canada’s Euthanasia Problem

 Improving the image behind my idea

-Moving forward with my designs I wanted to maintain the original idea but form it in a way that makes the viewer think more as to be able to change the style to avoid offense as well as depth-en the overall concept.
+Moving forward with our designs we wanted to maintain the original idea but form it in a way that makes the viewer think more as to be able to change the style to avoid offense as well as deepen the overall concept.
 Additionally these are designed with the TIME formatting in mind to ensure that each one can be comfortably placed within the frame and still allow for text and other elements.

 3rd Run: Critique & Redesign